-The ROOD will communicate with competitors on VHF channel 37(M1) unless previously notified and all boats are required to have a working VHF capable of receiving this channel.
-The failure to receive instructions (for example recalls or course changes) broadcast on this channel shall not be a reason for redress unless it can be reasonably shown that a boat adversely affected was out of VHF range.
-Competitors should also maintain a listening watch on London VTS channels 14 or 68 or 69.
+6.1.
+The ROOD will communicate with competitors on VHF channel 37(M1) unless previously notified, and all boats are required to have a working VHF capable of receiving this channel.
+The failure to receive instructions (for example, recalls or course changes) broadcast on this channel shall not be a reason for redress.
+Competitors should also maintain a listening watch on London VTS channels 14 or 68, 69, or 74 (Medway).
+The Race Officer will conduct a radio check with each competitor before the race start.
+Failure to transmit during the radio check will preclude the skipper and boat from participating in the race.